 Description & Building Alterations

-John’s old world atmosphere and historic connections to mob figures has made it a favorite for film and TV shoots over the years (John’s was the scene of a huge power shift within La Cosa Nostra; after mobster Joe Masseria survived a point-blank shot in 1922, revenge was taken on the Gambino family’s Rocco Umberto Valenti right outside by Lucky Luciano among others, elevating Masseria to leader of the family).
+John’s old-world atmosphere and historic connections to mob figures have made it a favorite for film and TV shoots over the years (John’s was the scene of a huge power shift within La Cosa Nostra; after mobster Joe Masseria survived a point-blank shot in 1922, revenge was taken on the Gambino family’s Rocco Umberto Valenti right outside by Lucky Luciano among others, elevating Masseria to the leader of the family).
 Anthony Bourdain, Guy Fieri, and Boardwalk Empire are just a few of those who have filmed here over the years (the latter noting that John’s was a speakeasy during Prohibition).

 Carlo Tresca, the famous Italian immigrant anarchist and anti-Fascist, frequented John’s Restaurant before he was shot and killed in 1943.
 The first-story storefront of no. 302 was reconfigured during an alteration in 1931.
 The present facade features a bracketed cornice with paneled frieze, molded window lintels, simple rectangular sills, and projecting eaves above the first story.

 Block : 453 / Lot : 010 / Building Date : 1867 / Original Owner : James Mulry / Original Use : Residential / Original Architect : James Mulry